springone-tour-2020-cicd/katacoda-scenarios/argo/step2.md

-Next, let's log in to Argo CD.
+Great!
+We're ready to begin using Argo CD.